 Photo: Garth Casbourn

-Examples from 2017 field surveys of locations occupied by Prairie Warblers.
-Along the southern edge of the Canadian Shield, Prairie Warblers are found in rock barrens with sparse and shrubby vegetation.
+Along the southern edge of the Canadian Shield, Prairie Warblers are found in rock barrens with sparse and shrubby vegetation, as illustrated by the photos below of locations where we detected Prairie Warblers.
 The species is often associated with common juniper, oak, and white pine.